At a Glance

-To characterize a worse-case scenario of an asset-based loan gone bad, imagine a financial institution repossessing the collateralized inventory assets from a loan in default.
+To characterize a worst-case scenario of an asset-based loan gone bad, imagine a financial institution repossessing the collateralized inventory assets from a loan in default.
 The borrower is insolvent and management has been dissolved.
 Acquisition opportunities are off the table.
 The landlord has forced an evacuation of the space, and the merchandise has been relocated to a warehouse where it is depreciating or worse, becoming obsolete.
 Added expenses, carrying costs, and legal fees are accumulating rapidly.

 Knowing that the inventory has value, the financial institution is searching for ways to minimize expected losses in recovery.
-Bids on the inventory have been taken from bulk-buyers smelling blood in the water and auctioneers are offering to sell directly from the warehouse.
+Bids on the inventory have been taken from bulk buyers smelling blood in the water and auctioneers are offering to sell directly from the warehouse.
 The challenge is forcing the financial institution to re-evaluate how it structures inventory deals and how it scrutinizes positions and covenants with its borrowers.

 An Alternative Approach...

-Retail businesses that are set-up as temporary, but highly cost-effective operations, “Pop-Up” retail stores, create a unique environment to quickly and effectively engage customers.
+Retail businesses that are set up as temporary, but highly cost-effective operations, “Pop-Up” retail stores, create a unique environment to quickly and effectively engage customers.
 Because of their strong contrast to conventional growth-oriented retailers, “Pop-Up” retail stores are ideal venues to host inventory-liquidation events.
 The leases are short-term, most of the costs are fixed and budgeted, and when marketed effectively, the store will quickly capture a surge of foot traffic and sales from customers feeling a sense of urgency from the planned spontaneity -- the store, and the great deals, will evaporate within several weeks.
-Recognizable firms such as Target, EBay, and most recently Amazon, which has begun introducing a new “Pop-Up” retail store nearly every week in malls across America, have set the stage for the “Pop-Up” retail trend.
+Recognizable firms such as Target, eBay, and most recently Amazon, which has begun introducing a new “Pop-Up” retail store nearly every week in malls across America, have set the stage for the “Pop-Up” retail trend.

 Situations that necessitate a “Pop-Up” liquidation store strategy range from the extreme, as cited above, to situations where the inventory is still merchandised in the original location, but ownership has changed hands and operational support to execute a monetization program has been dissolved.
-Each case may warrant a modified approach, but experienced “Pop-Up” liquidation store operators are conditioned to be malleable to whatever situation may arise.
+Each case may warrant a modified approach but experienced “Pop-Up” liquidation store operators are conditioned to be malleable to whatever situation may arise.

 Factors to consider in the effective execution of a “Pop-Up” liquidation store strategy include: